hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/prompts/developer/code_checker_en.md

 - **Imports:** There are no imports; the code is focused on defining requirements, not executing a program.
 - **Classes:** There are no classes defined; the code describes requirements for documenting functions.
-- **Functions:** The `add_numbers` function example is presented as a method for demonstrating the expected documentation format.
+- **Functions:** The `add_numbers` function example is presented as a method for demonStarting the expected documentation format.
 - **Variables:** The examples use variables like `a` and `b`, but their types and purpose are clearly stated in comments, showing the required level of detail for function definition improvements.
 - **Possible errors/improvements:** The document correctly points out the need for clear and specific documentation, precise language, and standardized formatting in Python code.
 The guidelines for `j_loads` and `j_loads_ns` suggest a potential dependency on a custom function or library not included in the standard Python library.
 This could be a library to handle JSON data in a specific way, such as loading from an external file or resource.